 - Identify which webhooks events may happen after batch actions and enable grouped payloads on those.
-When Docebo Learn does an intensive action that triggers multiple events of the same type in a very short period of time, the webhook sent can contain multiple payloads of the same event type in one message.
+When Docebo Learn does an intensive action that triggers multiple events of the same type in a very short time, the webhook sent can contain multiple payloads of the same event type in one message.
 This ensures that there are fewer messages to deliver providing you with the ability to consume more events at a higher rate.

-Responding to Webhooks
+Responding to webhooks

-In order to acknowledge the receipt of a webhook, Docebo expects a
+To acknowledge the receipt of a webhook, Docebo expects a

 3xx HTTP status code to be returned.
 Receipt of a

 5xx error status code will result in the sending being logged as a failure.
 Please also note that if Docebo does not receive a response within 5 seconds of the request being sent, the request is considered to be, and logged as, a failure, even if the remote server may be processing the request but simply has not responded in a timely manner.
-Please refer to the Error Management article for more information.
+Please refer to the Error management article for more information.

-Notes about Responding to Webhooks
+Notes about responding to webhooks